Thomas J. Lane

 Scientist interesting in building new technology to reveal the structure, dynamics, and function of life at the molecular scale.

-I am currently leading the photobiology (PBIO) group at the Deutsches Elektronen Synchrotron, DESY.
+I am currently starting up the Reciprocal Space Station Consortium and leading the photobiology (PBIO) group at the Deutsches Elektronen Synchrotron, DESY.
 Previously, I was a principal scientist at CHARM Therapeutics and a staff scientist at the the world’s first hard X-ray free electron laser, the LCLS.
 During my PhD, I studied at Stanford under Vijay Pande and worked as part of the Folding@home team.

 Research